DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 ### 1.2.
 Nomad Server<a name="1.2"></a>

-Since our consul server is ok, we can now ssh into our Nomad server.
+Since our consul server is all configured, we can now ssh into our Nomad server.
-SSH into the server and,

-We need to create the server.hcl file.
+SSH into the server and we need to create the server.hcl file that serves as configuration for nomad.

 For this we need to use a text editor.
 For this use case, we used nano.
 You can find the file here on Github in Scripts folder.